-It’s a legal requirement that each of your tyres has a minimum tread depth of 1.6mm.
+The legal minimum tread depth for car tyres in the UK is 1.6mm.
 Driving without the legally required amount of tread can adversely affect your grip, braking distance and steering.
 If you’re stopped by the police and found with illegal tyres, you could receive a £2,500 fine and 3 penalty points per tyre.

 Maintaining the correct oil level is essential as the oil lubricates, cleans, cools and protects the moving parts of your engine, preventing your engine from seizing up and breaking down.